-IV MEETINGS
+IV.
+MEETINGS

-The Chairman shall call one regular meeting each year to be held in the last quarter of the year.
+The Chairman shall call one regular meeting each year to be held in October or as near as possible to this date if there are conflicts.
 The annual meeting will be held at such place as is designated by the Chairman.
-Other meetings may be called by the Chairman at his/her discretion if important matters require action or as deemed in the best interest of the members of the Council.
+Other meetings may be called by the Chairman at his discretion if important matters require action.